Giving your online competition sleepless nights since 1996

 O – Open source

-We strongly believe in both producing and using open source code allowing others to share our knowledge and saving clients time and money.
+We strongly believe in both producing, and using, open source code allowing others to share our knowledge and saving clients time and money.

-P – Pixels v Points
+P – Pixels v Points v percentages

 A Pixel is a single dot on the computer screen offering significant design control whereas a Point corresponded to a physical size of printed text on paper.
+Percentages are what we tend to use to create websites as this allows more flexibility across devices.

 Q – Query String